 Give your hospital employees a designated number of days or half-days off specifically for wellness appointments.
 This saves employees from having to use vacation time, or from trying to squeeze in a lunch-time appointment.

 By declaring that employee health and wellness is a priority, hospitals can better serve their workers, and ultimately, their patients.

 2. Incentivize Mandatory Training

 Healthcare workers are always going through some kind of mandatory training.
 Whether it's a new protocol for patient procedures, or another new system to learn.
 Rather than making these trainings a chore, try to offer something enticing.
 Your employees have to be at these trainings one way or another, so it's the perfect opportunity to focus on building morale.

 Related: 5 Workplace Morale Boosters for 24-Hour Hospital Employees

 Consider offering a raffle prize, little gift bags, or even chair massage during the training.
 The incentive you choose doesn't have to be extravagant or expensive to have a big impact.
 Since everyone has to attend these trainings, if you can make them about buy-in, rather than just another boring meeting, you'll see a shift in employee morale.

 3. Pay Attention to Break Rooms

-All to often, employee break rooms can be come the default depository for broken, unwanted chairs or tables.
+All too often, employee break rooms can become the default depository for broken, unwanted chairs or tables.
 That hardly makes for a relaxing environment.

 Get rid of the supply closet feeling with occasional fresh flowers and snacks.
 Splurge on nice comfortable places to sit, make sure all the appliances work, and try to use lamps rather than harsh overhead florescent lights.
 Keep your hospital employees stocked with tea and coffee for their all-hours shifts.
 And by all means, stop using the staff room as a place to stash broken furniture, old computers or other unwanted garbage.